 This single-product review of the DeWalt DW745 praises the rack-and-pinion fence "which is easy to adjust, and has an excellent hairline indicator to make zeroing in on precise measurements a cinch."
 Other adjustments are also deemed easy to use, and the miter slot takes aftermarket accessories.
 Camp says the DeWalt has "plenty of power for any task I threw at it," and notes only two drawbacks: the lack of dado capacity and a supplied blade of poor quality.

-Review: DeWalt DW745 10-Inch Compact Job-Site Table Saw, Contributors to Amazon.com
+Review: DeWalt DW745 10-Inch Compact Job-Site Table Saw with 20-Inch Max Rip Capacity, Contributors to Amazon.com, As of September 2014

-Review: DeWalt 10 in.
-15-Amp Compact Job Site Table Saw Model DW745, Contributors to HomeDepot.com
+Review: DeWalt Model # DW745 15-Amp 10 in.
+Compact Job Site Table Saw, Contributors to HomeDepot.com, As of September 2014